 Stacey worked for Sweetser- Maine’s largest behavioral health organization for over 20 years.
 She began as a residential youth counselor, education technician, and special education teacher.
 She was encouraged to pursue administration and she continued her studies with educational leadership coursework while starting a family.
 For the past 8 years, she has been Director of Educational Services for The School at Sweetser in Saco, Maine.
-Born and raised in this state, she attended University of New England and University of Southern Maine for her Bachelor’s degree in Psychology and her Masters degree in Special Education.
-Stacey enjoys her family and friends and keeps busy with interests in biking, boating, volunteering and learning healthy cooking.
+Born and raised in this state, she attended the University of New England and the University of Southern Maine for her Bachelor’s degree in Psychology and her Masters degree in Special Education.
+Stacey enjoys her family and friends and keeps busy with interests in biking, boating, volunteering, and learning healthy cooking.
 She looks forward to occasional 5K races and has been known to seriously enjoy a dark roast cup of coffee.
-Stacey resides in Waterboro with her husband, son, dog and cat.
+Stacey resides in Waterboro with her husband, son, dog, and cat.

 Dorothy Small is the Skowhegan Area High School Technology Integrationist.
-Small has 22 years of teaching experience in MSAD54 as a Technology integration Specialist from 1996 to present.
+Small has 22 years of teaching experience in MSAD54 as a Technology Integration Specialist from 1996 to the present.
 Before becoming an Integrationist Small taught second and third grades.
 Small is also responsible for many of MSAD #54’s web resources, including Academic Resources, Teacher Resources, and Guide sheets.
 Small has presented at workshops and conferences including PRISM, Maine Education Conference, Maine School Superintendents Association, Maine Mathematics and Science Alliance, SEED, and the National Teacher Training Institute.
 In 2004 Dorothy received The Maine Public Broadcasting Network NTTI Technology Teacher of the Year Award and was named an Innovative Educator by Tech4Learning.

 Scott Bosworth teaches an exploratory class called Pathways at the Skowhegan Area Middle School.
-Pathways is a technology rich career prep course for middle school students.
-He has served as his schools MLTI Teacher Leader since MLTI began and is part of the SAMS Literacy Leadership team.
-In the spring of 2008 he finished his Master’s of Education in Instructional Technology at the University of Maine at Orono.
+Pathways is a technology-rich career prep course for middle school students.
+He has served as his school’s MLTI Teacher Leader since MLTI began and is part of the SAMS Literacy Leadership team.
+In the spring of 2008, he finished his Masters of Education in Instructional Technology at the University of Maine at Orono.
 His family also owns a dairy farm where they have a milking herd of over 300 cows.

 Laura Richter received her undergraduate degree from the University of Maine Orono and her Masters in Technology from Thomas College Waterville, Me.
 She is a former history teacher and current civil rights team leader, and technology Integrationist at the Skowhegan Area Middle School in Skowhegan, Maine where she has taught for 23 years.
-She has been actively involved in the Maine Learning Technology Initiative training both middle level and high school teachers across the state.
+She has been actively involved in the Maine Learning Technology Initiative training both middle-level and high school teachers across the state.
 In 2000 she received the Maine Public Broadcasting teacher of the year award and in June 2003 awarded the Apple Distinguished Educator Award.
 Laura is also an Apple Distinguished Educator and is currently involved in Apple Professional Development in Maine.

 Faculty: Library Media, Children’s Literature, Chickadee Award

-Carolyn Hall received her BA from Bates College and her MEd with emphasis in special education from the University of Vermont.
-She has 34 years experience in PreK-8 schools, as a classroom teacher, special educator, enrichment coordinator, and school librarian.
+Carolyn Hall received her BA from Bates College and her MEd with an emphasis in special education from the University of Vermont.
+She has 34 years of experience in PreK-8 schools, as a classroom teacher, special educator, enrichment coordinator, and school librarian.
 After retiring from public schools, Carolyn ran a family literacy project in the Midcoast area.
 She also initiated the development of the Chickadee Award, Maine’s Children’s Choice Picture Book Award.
 She has eleven years of experience in teaching literacy-related professional development classes in Maine.